sophiagavrila/java-problems-template/README.md

 # Core Java Evaluation - Revature
-🕙 Due: **10:00am June 4th, 2021**
+🕙 Due: **10:00am Sept.
+10th, 2021**
-> Make sure that you have commited and pushed your work to your personal repository before 10:00am on June 4th.
+> Make sure that you have commited and pushed your work to your personal repository before 10:00am on Sept 10th.
 You should continuously integrate your work with the following command:

 ```git
 	git add .